Information Processing Basics: How The Brain Processes Information

 1. Make It Attention-Worthy

 Our brains can't possibly remember every single detail.
 If it did, we would be overloaded with so much information that we wouldn't be able to function.
 Which is why you have to make the brain take notice.
 Attention-grabbing images, facts, and charts are powerful stimuli.
 They send a signal to the brain that this particular item is worth remembering.
-There is a caveat to this though.
+There is a caveat to this, though.
 Only the most important elements of your eLearning course should stand out.
-For example, bright red bolded font to draw attention to a crucial tip.
+For example, a bright red bolded font to draw attention to a crucial tip.
 Otherwise, you run the risk of cognitive overload.

 2. Reinforce Key Concepts

 The memory needs reminders from time to time, or else it lets information slip through the cracks.
-Spaced eLearning gives you the opportunity to refresh the memory over a period of time.
+Spaced eLearning gives you the opportunity to refresh your memory over a period of time.
 For example, employees watch an online task tutorial on the first day of the eLearning course.
 Later, they participate in a branching scenario that covers the same process, followed by a summarization exercise.
 The brain has the ability to explore the same task in different formats, which prevents boredom and reinforces the information.

 3. Utilize Active Recall

 Active recall involves information retrieval and application.
 For example, online learners must put the information in their own words or use it to complete a simulation.
 In most cases, they have to manipulate the data and apply it out of context.
-For instance, they must use a skill in a variety of situations to solve real world challenges.
+For instance, they must use a skill in a variety of situations to solve real-world challenges.
 Encourage online learners to reflect on the topic and then determine how they will use it outside of the learning environment.
 Learner-generated content, summarizations, and interactive exercises are highly effective active recall techniques.

 The brain processes information at astounding speeds.
 But it's not an invincible machine that absorbs every bit of knowledge that comes along.
 For this reason, Instructional Designers must consider the mental limits of the human mind and then work within those confines.
 That usually involves bite-sized content, visual illustrations, and interactive online exercises.